-Front line managers in the University of Limerick need to be able to manage on-going changes successfully and with confidence.
-This Introduction to Management programme is designed to provide participants with practical approaches to managing themselves and their teams effectively.
-Through group discussions, team exercises and personal reflections each participant will identify actions to ensure learning is transferred to their workplace.
-Facilitated by skilled professionals with an in-depth knowledge and experience of what it takes for front line managers to succeed in the workplace, thisprogramme will provoke thought and action with immediate results.
+Facilitated by skilled professionals with an in-depth knowledge and experience of what it takes for front line managers to succeed in the workplace, this programme will provoke thought and action with immediate results.
 The objectives of this programme include:

-For further information, please see the Introduction to Management Course Outline.
+For further information, please see the Management Essentials Brochure.

 Hear what some of the past participants have to say about the Management Essentials programme.